 Start with a clean, dry surface.
 If you use a pattern, tape it to the inside of clear glass.
 With an artist's brush, apply a thin layer of glass paint for a stained-glass look.
 For an opaque finish, apply an additional coat after the first is dry.
 Paint slowly and gently to avoid bubbles.
 Using an artist's brush, seal the design with glass-paint varnish.
 If you want the look of frosted glass, use a varnish with a matte finish.

-Although common practice is to remove a door before painting, you might as well paint it in place -- that way, you can paint all sides at once and won't have to rehang it.
-First, remove the knobs and hardware, and mask hinges.
+Although common practice is to remove a door before painting, you might as well paint it in place—that way, you can paint all sides at once and won't have to rehang it.
+Before painting a door, remove the knobs and hardware, and mask hinges.
 Use an oil-base sealer and primer to lock in the original finish, then use at least two coats of semigloss or gloss paint.

 If your cabinets have been painted before, you'll want to determine what type of paint was used.
 This is important because an oil-base finish requires an oil-base sealer and primer.
-To test a painted surface, Brian Santos, a pro painter, says to soak a cotton ball in ammonia and stick it to the surface with an adhesive bandage or tape.
+To test a painted surface, soak a cotton ball in ammonia and stick it to the surface with an adhesive bandage or tape.
 Take it off after about an hour; if the paint has wrinkles, it's water-base.
 If it doesn't, it's oil-base.

 After you apply the correct primer, apply two or three coats of paint to ensure the cabinets will stand up to daily use.
+One layer of paint is not enough.
 For best results, apply the paint with a foam roller, then use a brush to spread the paint and create an even finish.